1640lab/wuijs-lib/README.md

 ## Implementation

-To enable all classes, the CSS and JS dependencies of the libraries must be implemented in the HTML header of the web page together with the `Settings.css` and `WUI.css` style configuration files.
+To enable all classes, the CSS and JS dependencies of the libraries must be implemented in the HTML header of the web page together with the `Settings.css` and `WUI.css` style settings files.

 CSS code in the `Settings.css` file: